chadsansing/cineris-campaign/sessions/session-3-spoilers.md

 ## Insterstitials (between-the-scenes)

-- *"This reminds me of my first job," or, "I haven't been this confused since...."*
+- *"This reminds me of my first job," or, "I haven't been this confused since."*
 - *"Why did everyone leave Magmatic all at once like that?", or, "Kind of makes you wonder what else Magmatic is up to.
-I mean...."*
+I mean."*
-- *"The last time I saw anything like this...," or, "I never thought I'd be doing anything like this, but then again...."*
+- *"The last time I saw anything like this," or, "I never thought I'd be doing anything like this, but then again."*
-- *"What would you do with that cloak we got from Petra?", or, "If I could make any kind of cryptogear,...."*
+- *"What would you do with that cloak we got from Petra?", or, "If I could make any kind of cryptogear,."*
-- *"One time, I saw this safehouse...," or, "One time, I saw this cloak...."*
+- *"One time, I saw this safehouse," or, "One time, I saw this amazing move."*
 - *"Imagine if everyone from all those stories came to life," or, "Did you ever have someone tell you Aarok was going to get you when you were a kid?"*
-- *"The undead always remind me of...," or, "I wonder what kind of magic it takes to do a thing like this."*
+- *"The undead always remind me of," or, "I wonder what kind of magic it takes to do a thing like this."*
 - *"I can't wait until we see Root again," or, "I wonder if we'll ever meet Dril."*
 - *"I don't believe in legends," or, "Are we supposed to survive this?"*
 - *"This is bigger than we thought," or, "There has to be something we're not seeing."*